NAICNO/Jobanalyzer/code/sonalyze/MANUAL.md

 * The `profile` operation prints information about the behavior of a single job across time
 * The `top` operation prints information about CPU allocation

+There is a weird command to serve protected but pregenerated content:

+* The `report` operation extracts an authorization-proteced report by name from the server's internal report directory, this is for use by the dashboard and not something to worry about

 Finally there are some debugging operations:

 * The `metadata` operation prints meta-information about the `sample` table